AleksaC/aleksac.me/website/_posts/dont-use-pythondontwritebytecode-in-your-dockerfiles.md

 doing some weird stuff) this is unlikely to cause any problems and can be ruled out as a reason to disable bytecode caching in containers.

+Another potential issue is that pycs are not deterministic by default, which is explained in more detail and addressed by the [PEP-552](https://peps.python.org/pep-0552/).
+This can certainly be fixed by not generating the pycs at all but this can also be fixed by using a different validation mode (e.g. by setting `SOURCE_DATE_EPOCH` environment variable).
+In addition to that most people don't really care about perfect reproducibility in their image builds.
+They only build new images once when something changes, relying on cache from previous builds to avoid rebuilding layers whose dependencies didn't change.

-The other obvious thing that comes to mind is the size of the cache files.
+Finally the most likely motivation behind putting `PYTHONDONTWRITEBYTECODE` in dockerfiles is to reduce the size of the image.
 Since we want to make our images as small as possible it may make sense not to store the cache files.
-However in most cases `PYTHONDONTWRITEBYTECODE` saves us nothing at all!
+However in most cases `PYTHONDONTWRITEBYTECODE` saves us **NOTHING AT ALL!**

 ### pip doesn't care about this option